James Mwangi: Career

-Mwangi has also served on boards and in advisory roles at the Global Advisory Council for VISA Inc., the Global Advisory Council for MasterCard, the Clinton Global Initiative, the G8 New Alliance For Food Security And Nutrition, President Barack Obama’s Initiative for Global Development, the G20 Advisory Board of Agriculture and Initiative for Global Development, and The Global Agenda Council on New Economic Thinking of the World Economic Forum.
+Mwangi has also served on boards and in advisory roles at the Global Advisory Council for VISA Inc., the Global Advisory Council for MasterCard, the Clinton Global Initiative, the G8 New Alliance For Food Security And Nutrition, President Barack Obama’s Initiative for Global Development, the G20 Advisory Board of Agriculture and Initiative for Global Development, and the Global Agenda Council on New Economic Thinking of the World Economic Forum.

 He has also served on the UN Advisory Groups on Inclusive Finance and Global Sustainability.
 He also served as an external advisor on a high-level panel on inclusive finance to the Bill and Melinda Gates Foundation.
-Additionally, he is on the Economic Advisory Board to the President of IFC (International Finance Corporation), the Advisory Network to the High-Level Panel for a Sustainable Ocean Economy, the Nairobi Advisory Board of Columbia Global Centres, Yale University President’s Council on International Activities, the Inaugural Board of African Leadership Academy and has been Chair of the Steering Committee of the Young African Leaders Initiative (YALI) Regional Leadership Center, East Africa.
+Additionally, he is on the Economic Advisory Board to the president of IFC (International Finance Corporation), the Advisory Network to the High-Level Panel for a Sustainable Ocean Economy, the Nairobi Advisory Board of Columbia Global Centres, Yale University President’s Council on International Activities, the Inaugural Board of African Leadership Academy and has been chair of the steering committee of the Young African Leaders Initiative (YALI) Regional Leadership Center, East Africa.
 He is a member of UNDP’s (United Nations Development Program) African Influencers for Development (AI4Dev), private sector AfroChampions initiative, and a board member of Sustainable Development Goals Center for Africa (SDGC/A).

 Mwangi served on the technical team that formulated Kenya’s Vision 2030 from 2003 to 2007 and became the Vision 2030 Delivery Board chair from 2007 to 2019.
 During this period, Kenya’s GDP rose tenfold from US$10 billion to US$100 billion.

-In September 2020, it was alleged Mwangi was taken to court for land grabbing of property of a private company in Muthaiga.
+In September 2020, it was alleged that Mwangi was taken to court for land grabbing of property of a private company in Muthaiga.
 According to the allegations, Mwangi used police to evict personnel of a private company Mount Pleasant and installed his security personnel.

 Personal life

 Mwangi is married and has three sons.
 Together with his wife they own shares in the stock of Equity Group Holdings and Britam Holdings.

-Mwangi is the Executive Chairman of Equity Group Foundation (EGF), which he founded in 2008.
+Mwangi is the executive chairman of Equity Group Foundation (EGF), which he founded in 2008.